chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/dense-pneumatic-conveying/dense-pneumatic-conveying.rst

      - 0.05
      - 0.02

-According to Lavrinec *et al.* [#lavrinec2020]_, the average slug velocity as a linear relationship with the particle in slug velocity and the diameter of the pipe such as:
+According to Lavrinec *et al.* [#lavrinec2020]_, the average slug velocity has a linear relationship with the particle in slug velocity and the diameter of the pipe such as:

 .. math::